 During 2018 hackers reported more than 3,000 vulnerabilities and the total sum of bug bounties rewards received until the end of August was $600,000.

-The Top 3 blockchain organizations rewarding with bug bounties are:
+The Top 3 blockchain organizations rewarded with bug bounties are:

 (Take note that rewards before 2018 are included.)

-3. On third place is one of the largest blockchain-based operating systems – TRON handing out rewards amounting to $76,200.
+3. In third place is one of the largest blockchain-based operating systems – TRON handing out rewards amounting to $76,200.

-Compared to Coinbase which has been running disclosure programs since 2014, Block.one shows way much better results by launching its disclosure program at the end of May this year.
-A single hacker received the first reward only a few months after the launch which worth $120,000.
+Compared to Coinbase which has been running disclosure programs since 2014, Block.one showed way much better results by launching its disclosure program at the end of May this year.
+A single hacker received the first reward only a few months after the launch which was worth $120,000.

 According to a spokesperson from HackerOne “Nearly 4 percent of all bounties awarded on HackerOne in 2018 were from blockchain and cryptocurrency companies.”.
 The same person told Hard Fork that “The average bounty for all blockchain companies in 2018 was $1490, that is higher than the Q4 platform average of around $900.”
 Followed by “One of the top paid crypto hackers earned 7X the median software engineer salary in their country respectively.”